 What are the contract templates?

-What are the different forms of a contract?
+What are the most common types of contracts?

 CEO of Henshin Agency and digital marketing consultant, fascinated by content marketing and an admirer of Japanese culture.